 The extremely essential tool within the carpet cleaning industry is the vacuum cleaner.
 Vacuum cleaners are available in all sorts of shapes and sizes.
 Vacuum cleaners are generally categorized into two basic groups.
 Those made for the removal of dry soils, and others designed for extraction of liquids.
 Several various attachments are available for use in combination with most of these vacuum cleaners.
 Each one designed for specific cleaning jobs.

-All of these factors taken into consideration make vacuum cleaners a most multipurpose and indispensable cleaning tool of the trade.
+All of these factors taken into consideration make vacuum a most multipurpose and good cleaner tool of the trade.

 Vacuum Cleaners, How do they Work?